 Loon Echo’s largest preserve, Pleasant Mountain, is located in Bridgton and Denmark.
 At 2,006 ft, it is the highest mountain in southern Maine and one of the defining landmarks of the Sebago Lake region.
 Currently, Loon Echo owns 2,064 acres on the mountain and protects an additional 24 acres through conservation easements.
 The mountain is a destination for hikers, birdwatchers, snowmobilers, hunters, snowshoers and skiers.
 It provides important contiguous habitat for a variety of plants and animals, as well as resources for sustainable forestry.
 Pleasant Mountain’s proximity to both Portland and Boston make it an important environmental, recreational and economic resource for the region.

 Loon Echo oversees the management of the hiking trail network on Pleasant Mountain.
 The majority of the Ledges, Bald Peak and Southwest Ridge trails are owned by LELT.
 We have signed trail agreements with four private landowners allowing Loon Echo to conduct trail maintenance and improvements.
 These landowners generously allow the public to use the trails over their properties.
 Trail users should respect the land and follow the Use Guidelines (below) to ensure all of the trails remain open to the public.
-See specific trail descriptions listed in the brochure (see link below).
-To find out about volunteer opportunities please refer to the volunteer page.
+Find out about volunteer opportunities on our volunteer page.

 Bald Peak Trail – 2.2 miles; 1,900′ elevation gain.
 Blue trail blazing.
 Park in parking area off Mountain Rd, 1 mile from Rte 302.